emiliebarnard/cs263project/README.md

 This project will act as a stepping stone for the shelter I volunteer at before we integrate into a larger software.
 More info about the larger software can be found here: http://www.chameleonbeach.com/ProductsandServices/ChameleonCMS/tabid/90/Default.aspx

 ------------
+**The project is under /findmyfluffy/findmyfluffy
+I'm having issues moving folders around without breaking the project in Eclipse.

 NOTES: